soranoo/next-css-obfuscator/README.md

     markers: ["next-css-obfuscation"], // Classes that indicate component(s) need to obfuscate.
     removeMarkersAfterObfuscated: true, // Remove the obfuscation markers from HTML elements after obfuscation.
     removeOriginalCss: false, // Delete original CSS from CSS files if it has a obfuscated version.
+    generatorSeed: Math.random().toString(), // The seed for the random generator.
     logLevel: "info", // Log level
 };
 ```